Frikeer/Advent-of-code-2018/README.md

 # Advent of code 2018

-Solutions to the advent of code challenges of 2018, primarily created in Python
+Solutions to the advent of code challenges of 2018, primarily created in Python.
+Any feedback much appreciated